 The method airlines use to maximize revenue is to two-fold.
-First, they want to maximize passenger yield (average price someone pays to fly one mile) and secondly, maximize occupancy rates (fill as many seats as possible on the plane.)
+First, they want to maximize passenger yield (average price someone pays to fly one mile).
+Secondly, they want to maximize occupancy rates (fill as many seats as possible on the plane.)
 These two factors are the driving factors behind the creation of the different airline fare types.

-- Maximize passenger Yield.
-Airlines recognize that each passenger has a price threshold when it comes purchasing a seat on a plane – that is a maximum price a passenger is willing to pay for a seat.
-It’s the airlines’ job to figure out what that price threshold is and offer a price that is as close as possible without going over.
-While most consumers purchasing a television expect to pay approximately the same as the next guy, a business traveler for example might be willing to pay a much higher fare than a leisure traveler as typically business travelers are stuck to a strict schedule.
+- Maximize passenger yield.
+Airlines recognize that, when it comes to purchasing a seat on the plane, each passenger has a price threshold—the maximum price a passenger is willing to pay for a seat.
+It’s the airlines’ job to figure out what that price threshold is and to offer a price that is as close to the threshold as it can be without going over.
+While most consumers that purchase a television expect to pay approximately the same as the next person, it’s a little different in the ticketing industry; a business traveler who is stuck to a strict schedule, for example, is likely willing to pay a much higher fare than a leisure traveler.

 Intro to Airline Fare Types

 The main issue that most airlines face is that maximizing passenger yield directly conflicts with maximizing occupancy rates.
-The airline wants to fill seats at any cost to make sure the inventory doesn’t expire but also knows there might be a business traveler out there willing to pay hundreds of dollars more for the exact same seat.
-Their solution private fares.
-These types of airline fares are carefully managed inventory allocated to air consolidators, travel agents and online travel agencies.
-While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold at anytime up to the advance purchase requirement—sometimes up to 3 days before departure.
+The airline wants to fill seats at any cost to make sure the inventory doesn’t expire, but they also know there might be a business traveler out there willing to pay hundreds of dollars more for the exact same seat.
+Their solution?
+Private fares.
+This type of airline fare is carefully-managed inventory allocated to air consolidators, travel agents, and online travel agencies.
+While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure.

-Published airfares are available through the airline directly and also sold through any travel agency—both traditional and online.
+Published airfares are available through the airline directly and are also sold through any travel agency—both traditional and online.
 Published fares can fluctuate multiple times a day as the airline attempts to maximize revenue for a given flight.
 A published fare will generally be the same price whether purchased through a travel agency, online travel agency or through the airline directly.

-Private airfares were introduced as a way for airlines to sell excess inventory while keeping their traditional advance purchase pricing structure intact.
+Private airfares were introduced as a way for airlines to sell excess inventory while keeping their advance purchase pricing structure intact.
 Private fares can be purchased through various travel agencies, both traditional and online.
-Private fares are generally given to agencies at a net price, meaning the fare sold to the customer will include an market-driven agency markup in order for the agency to make a profit.
+Private fares are generally given to agencies at a net price, meaning the fare sold to the customer will include a market-driven agency markup so the agency can make a profit.

 Opaque airfares offer an additional protection to airlines that are looking to keep their traditional pricing structure intact.
 Opaque fares omit airline identification information until after the flight is purchased.
 The customer is not shown the airline, the flight number or the flight times until credit card information is entered and tickets are issued.
 Opaque fares can offer large discounts for the flexible traveler but are usually non-refundable and non-changeable.
 Opaque fares aren’t readily accessible by travel agencies but are important to understand to help educate clients on why you’re not able to offer that rate.